beling/book-pl/src/ch19-04-advanced-types.md

 ```

 Now, the alias `Kilometers` is a *synonym* for `i32`; unlike the `Millimeters`
-and `Meters` types we created in Listing 19-15, `Kilometers` is not a separate,
+and `Meters` types we created in listing 19-15, `Kilometers` is not a separate,
 new type.
 Values that have the type `Kilometers` will be treated the same as
 values of type `i32`: